Why is this medication prescribed?

 - tell your doctor if you have or have ever had breast cancer or if you think you might have breast cancer and if you have any of the following conditions: any condition that affects the shape of the inside of your uterus including fibroids (growths in or on the uterus that may cause heavy menstrual bleeding, pain, and other symptoms); cancer of the uterus or cervix; unexplained abnormal vaginal bleeding; an untreated infection of the vagina or cervix; pelvic inflammatory disease (PID; an infection of the reproductive organs); any condition that affects your immune system such as leukemia (cancer that begins in the white blood cells) or AIDS (acquired immunodeficiency syndrome); or liver disease or a tumor of the liver.
 Also tell your doctor if you had a serious infection after pregnancy or abortion in the past 3 months, if you have had PID in the past and have not had a normal pregnancy since your PID got better, if you inject street drugs, if you have more than one sexual partner, or if your partner has more than one sexual partner.
 Your doctor may tell you not to use a levonorgestrel intrauterine system.

 - tell your doctor if you have ever had a stroke, a heart attack, an ectopic pregnancy (a pregnancy that develops outside the uterus), surgery to treat a problem with your fallopian tubes (tubes that transport eggs that have been released by the ovaries to the uterus), or an abnormal Pap smear (test to detect cancer of the cervix).
-Also tell your doctor if you have or have ever had a slow heartbeat, heart disease, high blood pressure, any condition that caused you to faint, severe headaches or migraines, a blood clotting problem, or seizures.
+Also tell your doctor if you have or have ever had a slow heartbeat, heart disease, heart valve disease, high blood pressure, any condition that caused you to faint, severe headaches or migraines, a blood clotting problem, or seizures.

 - tell your doctor if you already have an intrauterine system in place.